Water supply and sanitation in Ghana: International cooperation

 Major donors active in water supply and sanitation in Ghana are the African Development Bank, Canada, Denmark, the EU Commission, France, Germany, Japan, the Netherlands, and the World Bank.
 There is a Multi-Donor Budgetary Support Mechanism, a Water and Sanitation Sector Group as well as Joint Sector Annual Review Conferences between the government and its "development partners" (donors).

 African Development Bank

 The African Development Bank contributes to the Accra Sewerage Improvement Project (ASIP) with a loan of US$69 million, while the Government of Ghana provides US$8.6 million.
 The project was approved by the ADB in 2006 and is expected to be implemented within five years.
 In this time, two treatment plants and eight pumping stations are expected to be built.
 Moreover, sewerage networks and sanitation facilities will be extended and rehabilitated.
 The project also supports environmental measures, institutional strengthening, engineering services, and project management.

-Canadian International Development Agency (CIDA)
+Canadian International Development Agency

 The Canadian International Development Agency (CIDA) supports the water supply and sanitation sector in Ghana's northern regions through three projects: